Aleks4920/ObsidianNotes/Indi People in Tech Notes/The_Nature_of_Technology_-Volti_ch._4.md

 5. Why might the early history of the laser be considered an example of an “invention looking for an application” (or a “technology in search of a problem”)?
 	The Laser was invented due to separate research being conducted leading them to discover the technology used to create lasers without any application, until it spawned an entire field of science along with many inventions.
 6. How does Langdon Winner explain the success of science as a philosophy of inquiry?
 Why, according to Winner, has “social science... never fully established its credentials in the halls of science”?
+	The success of science comes from its ability to actually demonstrate  results, The reason while social science never was truly established as a science is because it lacks producing any true results and is stuck only producing an intelligible, systematic, aesthetically pleasing picture of reality like all of other philosophies.

-1. How did aerodynamics research in the 1930’s create an impetus for radical changes in aircraft power plants?
+7. How did aerodynamics research in the 1930’s create an impetus for radical changes in aircraft power plants?
+	There new discoveries into aircrafts lead them to find aircrafts that were far more capable then the previous propeller driven ones.
+Thus an impetus for the development of these new jet engi
-2. How has a rational approach been evident in the development of both science and technology?
+8. How has a rational approach been evident in the development of both science and technology?
 How might it

 be argued that the development of both science and technology isn’t always a strictly rational process?
 9. Under what conditions is the term “techno-science” especially appropriate?
 Why is the line between science
 and technology so blurred in these conditions?